“Berlin – In Love with Failure”

 The closest American comparison would be New York in the 70s and 80s.
 It’s visible in big things, little things, government, society, business, culture, from the mayor down to the oddly (to American eyes) abundant Romanian pickpockets.
 German media report on it almost every day.
 It’s one thing they all agree on and surveys show that most Germans do too, the only disagreement being that Berliners are proud of the failure and the rest of the country finds it an embarrassment.

-We are not just talking about police blotter material and tabloid scandals, but systemic institutional and social failure at just about all levels and scales and sectors.
-The article is somewhat targeted to people who are already familiar with the situation and that’s where my annotations come in.
+We are not just talking about police blotter material and tabloid scandals, but systemic institutional and social failure at just about all levels and sectors.
+The article is targeted to people who are already familiar with the situation and that’s where my annotations come in.

-The magazine’s cover was blank apart from the words “There should be a nice headline here.”
+Let’s start with the magazine’s cover.
+It was completely blank apart from the words “There should be a nice headline here.”

 Inside, the title page said “If it was up to Berlin, not even the title page would be ready.
 A leisurely excoriation of the capital.”

 The newspaper’s front page had a parody of the bear from the city’s coat of arms.

 Berlin’s list of shortcomings goes on and on.
 Garbage and debts are piling up, the administration is a mess, and the long-awaited new airport may never open.
 Many residents feel despised by the city’s ruling politicians.
 And yet so many people love the place, the authors of this article included.
 How can that be?
 [I will jump right and point out the article has exactly two sentences on why people love the place.]